-Henrik Larsen discussed, how he models and paints his amazing hard-surface asset.
-In this article he talks about inspirations, working with materials and the choice of the perfect rendering tool.
+Henrik Larsen talked about his modeling and sculpting routine, working with materials and the choice of the perfect rendering tool.

 1945 IS-3 Russian WWII Tank